 In terms of pricing, diamonds are all priced per carat.
 For example, a 0.50 carat diamond may have a price of $1,400 per carat.
 The diamond’s price for the stone would be $1,400 x 0.50, equaling $700.

-In addition, diamond prices per carat increase as you reach higher weight categories.
+In addition, diamond prices per carat increase as you reach higher weight ‘categories.’
 Diamond prices increase exponentially with weight because of the diamond’s higher weight value and the higher price per carat for the increased weight category.
+For example, a 1 Carat Diamond might be priced $4,615 per carat, while a similar 2 Carat Diamond might be at $7,390 per carat.

-We stress the word ‘categories,’ as prices per carat do not continually increase as weight is increased.
+We stress the word ‘categories,’ as prices per carat do not continually increase as weight increases.
 Diamonds are retail products driven more by emotion than reason.

-Such large pricing jumps are subjective–because with diamonds, it’s all about the feelings.
+Diamond pricing is often subjective–because with diamonds, it’s all about feelings.
 This quirk of “feelings” within the diamond business is the sole reason there are many poor cut diamonds on the market.

 We’re here to help you avoid purchasing one of those diamonds.